Scalable In-Context Q-Learning: Experiments

 \subsection{Ablation Study}

-To assess the respective contribution of each component, we compare SICQL with three ablations: (i) \texttt{w/o\_c}, it removes the world modeling component and directly uses a trajectory of raw transitions to construct prompts; (ii) \texttt{w/o\_q}, it removes the Q-learning component and learn in-context policies in a pure supervised paradigm; and (iii) \texttt{w/o\_cq}, which removes both world modeling and Q-learning, reducing the model to the original DPT.
-In all ablations, the remaining structural components are kept identical to those in the full SICQL.
+To assess the respective contribution of each component, we compare S-ICQL with three ablations: (i) \texttt{w/o\_c}, which removes the world modeling component and directly uses a trajectory of raw transitions to construct prompts; (ii) \texttt{w/o\_q}, which removes the Q-learning component and learn in-context policies in a pure supervised paradigm; and (iii) \texttt{w/o\_cq}, which removes both world modeling and Q-learning, reducing the model to the original DPT.
+In all ablations, the remaining structural components are kept identical to those in the full S-ICQL.

-Figure~\ref{fig:ablat} and Table~\ref{tab:ablat} present the ablation results across representative environments.
-First, removing any individual component significantly degrades SICQL's performance, highlighting the critical role of each module and their nontrivial integration.
-Second, ablating the world model leads to a notable performance drop, especially in complex environments like Ant-Dir, which emphasizes the importance of world modeling for precise in-context inference.
-Third, removing the Q-learning component reduces performance, underscoring its role in leveraging suboptimal data for efficient policy refinement.
-Integrating Q-learning allows SICQL to improve policies from noisy or inferior trajectories, enhancing the stitching ability for reward maximization.
-Finally, removing both the world model and Q-learning results in the greatest performance degradation, reducing the model to a baseline form of behavioral cloning that fails to generalize in complex tasks.
-This confirms the indispensability of both components for robust performance in ICRL.
-Overall, the ablation result validates SICQL's effectiveness in harnessing both world modeling and Q-learning for efficient reward maximization and generalization across tasks.
+Figure~\ref{fig:ablat} shows the few-shot evaluation return curves of S-ICQL and its ablations on Mixed datasets across representative environments.
+Table~\ref{tab:ablat} summarizes the numerical results of converged performance.
+First, ablating the world model causes a notable performance drop, especially in complex tasks like Ant-Dir, emphasizing its importance for precise in-context inference.
+Second, removing Q-learning reduces performance, underscoring its role in refining policies using suboptimal data.
+Integrating Q-learning enables S-ICQL to improve policies from noisy or inferior trajectories, enhancing its stitching ability to maximize rewards.
+Finally, removing both components results in the greatest decline, reducing the model to simple behavioral cloning that fails to generalize in complex tasks.
+Overall, the ablation results validate S-ICQL's effectiveness in harnessing both world modeling and Q-learning for efficient reward maximization and generalization across tasks.